Q. How do I know if I actually need a doula?

 |

-I serve St. Joseph’s, Mount Sinai, Toronto Birth Centre, St. Michael’s, Michael Garron, Credit Valley, Queensway, Etobicoke General, Humber River, Mississauga Hospital and Brampton Civic.
-And if I really love you, I’m willing to travel to Milton District, Oakville Trafalgar Memorial, Georgetown and both Lakeridge Health hospitals.
+I serve St. Joseph’s, Mount Sinai, Toronto Birth Centre, St. Michael’s, Sunnybrook, Michael Garron, Credit Valley, Queensway, Etobicoke General, Humber River, and Mississauga Hospital.
+And if I really love you, I’m willing to travel to Milton District, Oakville Trafalgar Memorial, Brampton Civic and Georgetown.
 And home births.
 I love home births.

 |